Skip to content

 Cheese (Pecorino Romano)

-Pecorino Romano sensitivity arises from sheep’s milk casein, lactose, or histamines.
-Avoid it for 8 weeks, try alternatives like Parmesan or vegan substitutes, and use probiotics, lactase, and turmeric to support gut health and reduce inflammation.
+Pecorino Romano sensitivity may stem from sheep’s milk casein, lactose, or histamines.
+Avoid it for 8 weeks, try alternatives like Parmesan or vegan options, and support gut health with probiotics, lactase, and turmeric.

 🧀 What is Cheese (Pecorino Romano)?